Drone Part 107 vs Recreational Rules: Details with Difference

 The only exception is Washington D.C. area.
 Part 107 license owner can also fly UAS from a mini quadcopter to a fixed-wing plane.
-Flying a Recreational drones doesn't have many restrictions, except that the operators cannot fly into controlled airspace or within 5 miles of an airport without prior permission.
+Flying Recreational drones don't have many restrictions, except that the operators cannot fly into controlled airspace or within 5 miles of an airport without prior permission.

 Recreational flyers are limited to 400ft above ground, and they can only fly with a line of sight.
 "There are many similarities between Part 107 and recreational drone regulations, but Part 107 licensees also have the ability to fly outside of the visual line of sight (BVLOS)."